Synopsis: The EV transition won’t be overnight, and rushing would increase emissions.

 An alternative to people buying new cars can be the conversion of existing cars to electric power, and it is not as difficult as it may seem.
 There are a variety of conversion solutions, which provide reduced driving emissions, with very low build emissions.
 If only governments would provide incentives for conversions over new car purchases, the world could be that little bit ‘greener’.

-It’s not all bad news, things should get better.
+It’s not all bad news, and things should get better, but there are challenges.

 Hopefully but the time EVs become so competitive that their sales would be likely to generate a significant surge in car total production, most of the problems from increased new car production will be far less significant.